 The Five County Association of Governments Community Action Agency is a local non-profit organization that provides people with access to grants and funds to help pay bills, as well as programs to ensure people get back on their feet over the long term.
 Some of the aid that has been offered in the past includes:

-They offer transportation assistance.
+They offer transportation assistance as well as information on loan programs.
 Last year the agency provided over 3,500 bus pass rides to over 200 families.
 This assistance was provided by the Suntran and Cedar Area Transportation Service (CATS).
 The transportation was offered to people who needed support in meeting transit needs to places of employment, if they needed transportation to a doctor appointment, support services, health care access, and just those activities of daily living.

 The Five County Emergency Food Network provided almost 25,000 food boxes, which is another food assistance program.